 Outlet (plug-in) route.
 An electrician installs a NEMA 14-50 receptacle on a dedicated 50A circuit; you plug in a 40A-capable charger like the ChargePoint Home Flex or Emporia.
 Pros: cheaper, portable when you move, chargers swap in minutes.
 Cons: NEC 2023 requires a GFCI breaker (~$100–$150 more), cheap receptacles overheat — insist on an industrial-grade outlet — and you’re capped at 40A charging.

 Hardwired route.
 The charger connects permanently on its own 60A circuit.
 Pros: unlocks full 48A/11.5 kW charging, cleaner outdoor installs, no receptacle to overheat, no GFCI-breaker nuisance trips.
 Cons: more labor, and moving the charger later means calling an electrician.
 Our take: hardwire if you’re staying put or want 48A; outlet if you rent, move often, or want to use a portable charger as your daily driver.
+One charger skips this fork entirely: the Tesla Wall Connector is hardwired-only at every amperage, with its own cost breakdown in our Tesla Wall Connector installation cost guide.
+Still deciding between the 40A and 48A tiers themselves?
+Our 40 amp vs. 48 amp EV charger guide breaks down how much speed the extra 8 amps actually buys against the bigger circuit it requires.

 Gear that cuts the install bill